-What is a Warm Hub and who can apply?
+What is a Warm Hub?

 - Village hall committees setting up breakfast or lunch clubs, which may include takeaway or delivery options for those unable to attend